Office of Graduate Medical Education

 The Graduate Medical Education office can assist with requests for training verifications (dates only).
 The turnaround time is generally 1-2 business days.
 The Graduate Medical Education Office can verify only dates of residency and/or fellowship training.
 Training verification requests that require more than verification of dates must be sent to the appropriate Program Coordinator.
 Requests to the GME Office can be made via the following methods:

-- In Person: The GME office is located in the Mastin Building (directly behind University Hospital) in Room 212.
+- In Person: The GME office is located in the Mastin Patient Care Center (directly behind University Hospital) in Room 212.
 Our hours are Monday to Friday, 8 a.m. - 4:30 p.m.

 - E-mail: firstname.lastname@example.org or email@example.com